minerva-ml/gradus/README.md

 # Steppy

 ### What is Steppy?
 Steppy is a lightweight, open-source, Python 3 library for fast and reproducible experimentation.
-It lets data scientist focus on data science not on software development issues.
-Minimal interface does not impose constraints, however, enables clean pipeline design and reproducible data science.
+It lets data scientist focus on data science, not on software development issues.
+Minimal interface does not impose constraints, however, enables clean pipeline design and reproducible work.

 ### What problem steppy solves?